OpenSecOps-Org/.github/profile/CONTRIBUTING.md

 1. **Understand the Context**: Familiarize yourself with the architecture and security principles of OpenSecOps.

 2. **Create an Issue First**: Always create an issue discussing your proposed change before submitting code.
+Please use our [Bug Report](https://github.com/CloudSecOps-Org/.github/blob/main/profile/ISSUE_TEMPLATE/bug_report.md) or [Feature Request](https://github.com/CloudSecOps-Org/.github/blob/main/profile/ISSUE_TEMPLATE/feature_request.md) templates.

 3. **Wait for Approval**: Do not begin work until a maintainer has approved your proposal.